 While exploring, listen for famous names such as Tully, Durack and Costello, who were among the region's first settlers.
 On the interactive compact disc at the Quilpie Museum and Visitor Centre, hear from the horse's mouth about the struggles of droughts, floods and isolation of outback life, particularly during the days of early settlers.

-From Quilpie you have the option of taking a short 106-kilometre detour along the Cooper Developmental to Eromanga.
+From Quilpie you have the option of taking a short 106-kilometre detour along the Cooper Developmental road to Eromanga.
 Eromanga is home to the internationally recognised Eromanga Natural History Museum where you can meet Australia's largest dinosaurs including 'Cooper' and 'George', who are in the top 10 largest dinosaurs in the world.
 The museum is three kilometres outside of Eromanga off the Mt.
 Margaret Road (all sealed roads!).
 The partly sealed Kyabra Road will connect you back onto the Warrego Way.

 Windorah is smack bang in the middle of the channel country, a fertile area of grazing land that produces some of the world's best beef cattle.
 The term channel country refers to the intricate network of braided channels.
 Most of the time the water is confined to deep, permanent waterholes that are perfect spots for camping and fishing.

 Points of interest include the mirrored solar panels reflecting vibrant outback colours and the red sand hills, where you can watch the sun set from the crest of a magnificent red sand dune while sipping a glass of your favourite wine.
-As the sky turns black, take in the panorama of the thick blanket of stars that is a typical outback sky.

 Hit the gravel roads (not recommended in wet weather) to Birdsville, Australia's iconic 'must visit' town.
 The town is a hub for intrepid travellers heading across the Simpson Desert, the largest area of parallel sand dunes in the world.
 Sit atop the 40 metre high 'Big Red', the biggest sand dune on the eastern edge of the desert, and watch four-wheel-drivers take on the challenge of the steep and sandy tracks.